Allegheny-Computer-Science-280-F2017/cs280-F2017-lab1-starter/README.md

 Finally, you should edit the file, called `README.md`, in your GitHub repository.
-This file should contain a new header called `## Reflection` and, additionally, a two paragraph reflection on your experiences when completing this Laboratory assignment.
+This file should contain a new header called `## Reflection` and, additionally, a two paragraph reflection on your experiences when completing this laboratory assignment.
 The first paragraph in your reflection should comment on the challenges that you experienced and the steps that you took to handle them.
 The second paragraph must state what the defect was in the program and how you fixed it.